-A food hamper is always a wonderful Christmas gift idea for a loved one.
+A food hamper is always a wonderful Christmas gift idea for a loved one or as a treat yo self gift.
 You can tailor the hamper to include their favourite treats, and create themes and colour schemes should you wish to.
 The only trouble with building a Christmas food hamper can be the price.
 The cost of a food hamper can easily snowball due to the fact that you pick up bits and pieces on random occasions.

 Before you know it, you’ve sat down to put the hamper together and you have WAY too much stuff, and you’ve got no idea how much you’ve spent on everything.
 So what if you could build a thrifty food hamper?
 Here I have put together the ultimate guide to building a thrifty food hamper so that your Christmas gift ends up coming in on budget.

 Make sure the Christmas hamper itself costs you next to nothing

 Yes, hampers look great in beautiful wicker baskets, but the truth is, these baskets will eat up a lot of your gift budget before you even start putting goodies inside.
 The thriftiest way to contain your food hamper is using a cardboard box as a base.
 Check out your local supermarkets to see if they have any boxes that they are giving away for free, or keep an eye out for that perfect sized box from any parcel deliveries that may come your way.

 You can then get creative by shaping and trimming down the box to make the front and sides come down lower than the back of the box.
 This makes sure that all of the items inside are on display.
 Use a pen to draw a guideline and then get snipping.
 Once you are happy with the shape of the box you can then cover it in wrapping paper and voila- you have the perfect Christmas hamper.